 Drive to Punakha via Dochula pass.
 If the weather is clear, we stop for a while at Dochula pass to view Higher Himalayas.
 On the way, visit Chime Lhakhang, which was built by Lama Drukpa Kuenley.
 He subdued the demons with his “ Magical Thunder bolt”.
 The Temple is also known as “the Temple of Fertility”.
 Lunch at Punakha.

 Mo Chhu Valley and Rimchu to the Jigme Dorji National Park:

-Here warm broad leaf forests are the habitat of the rare White bellied Heron, White-gorgoted Flycatcher and the Yellow-vented Warbler.
-Best times are November to early May.
+Here warm broadleaf forests are the habitat of the rare White-bellied Heron, White-gorgoted Flycatcher and the Yellow-vented Warbler.
+The best times are November to early May.